Laura Shackelford, M.Ed.

 Career Consultant, Denton Campus

 Rohit Prasad serves as the Career Consultant for the College of Business.
 Rohit is a proud first-generation student and dedicated community-minded professional with more than 1,200+ combined service hours.
-Along with his background in student affairs and college readiness, he also serves as an adjunct faculty member for first-time college students in the UNIV 1231 class.
+Along with his background in student affairs and college readiness, he has served as an adjunct faculty member for first-time college students in the UNIV 1231 class and has a passion for financial literacy.

 Rohit’s top 5 strengths are Restorative, Relator, Responsibility, Connectedness, and Individualization.
 He loves to figure out complex problems and find a path forward.
 Having teachers that pushed him to be more is something he tries to embody in his own work with students.
 Outside of work, Rohit enjoys working on 3D puzzles and creating artwork.
 Don’t hesitate to ask him about the different works of art and mythological statues that can be found in his office.